 Reduced Risk of Errors

-In a relational database, you can easily check for errors against the data in different records.
-As each data item is stored at a single location, there’s no possibility of older versions blurring the picture.
+In relational database software, you can easily check for errors against the data in different records.
+Furthermore, as each data item is stored at a single location, there’s no possibility of older versions blurring the picture.

-Over time, RDBMSs have evolved to provide increasingly advanced levels of query optimization and sophisticated plugins for enterprise developers.
-As a result, these systems have become essential for a variety of enterprise applications.
+Over time, RDBMSs have evolved to provide increasingly advanced query optimization and sophisticated plugins for enterprise developers.
+As a result, various enterprise applications of relational database management systems exist.
 They also serve as a focal point in numerous applications, such as reporting, analytics, and data warehousing.